 Our short-term plans are those that our teachers write on a weekly or daily basis.
-We use these to set out the learning objectives, success criteria and learning outcomes, for each session and to identify what resources and activities we are going to use.
+We use these to set out the learning objectives, success criteria and learning outcomes, and to identify what resources and activities we are going to use.
 Daily formative assessment feeds into the short-term planning.